Mexican ceramics: History

-The making of earthenware began to replace stone utensils in Mexico began around the Purrón period (2300–1500 BCE).
+The making of earthenware began to replace stone utensils in Mexico around the Purrón period (2300–1500 BCE).
 Many of these first ceramics were gourd or squash shaped, a carry over from when these vegetables were used to carry liquids.
 This earthenware developed into a pottery tradition that mostly used clay thinly coated with a fine clay slip.
 Most clays in Mexico need temper to regulate water absorption, with one significant exception being the clay used in the Fine Orangeware of the Gulf Coast.